Factorization homology I: higher categories: Disks

 carries both Segal covering diagrams and the univalence diagram to a colimit diagram.

 \end{prop}

 \begin{proof} Let $[1]\times [1]\to \bdelta$, written

 be a Segal covering diagram.
-Because colimits commute with one another, to argue that this is a colimit diagram among $\infty$-categories it is enough to argue the case that $[p'']=\{0<1\}$ and $[p]=\{1\}$ and $[p'] = \{1<\dots,p\}$.
+Because colimits commute with one another, to argue that this is a colimit diagram among $\infty$-categories it suffices to argue the case that $[p'']=\{0<1\}$ and $[p]=\{1\}$ and $[p'] = \{1<\dots,p\}$.
 That is, for each $\infty$-category $\cC$, the canonical map of spaces of functors

 must be an equivalence.
 This is manifestly the case.

 Consider the functor $\cE^{\tr} \to \bdelta$ representing the univalence diagram.
 Consider the $\infty$-category $E:=\colim(\cE\to \bdelta \to \Cat_\infty)$.
 This $\infty$-category corepresents the data of a morphism together with a left and a right inverse: